 3 ideas to innovate in the management of individual interviews and employee performance

 Individual annual interviews are often perceived as inefficient and a source of stress for employees.
 Yet they play a crucial role in the professional development, motivation and performance of teams.
-In order to transform these moments into real growth levers, it is time to innovate and rethink traditional approaches.
+To transform these moments into real growth drivers, it’s time to innovate and rethink traditional approaches.
 In this article, discover 3 ideas to innovate around interviews and performance that address these issues.

-It’s hard to have a successful annual review when surveys show that employees feel it is ineffective.
+It’s hard to have a successful annual performance review when surveys show that employees feel it’s ineffective.
 The cause: processes and formats that are not always modern, management that is reluctant to review their methods and a lack of communication.
 The temptation is strong to replace one tool with another when a process malfunctions.
-Among the pitfalls regularly encountered are the lack of fluidity in the format of annual interviews and unsuitable competency matrices.
+Among the pitfalls regularly encountered are the lack of fluidity in the format of annual appraisal interviews, and unsuitable skills matrices.
 This creates frustration for both employees and their managers who are supposed to support them.

-According to Javelo an HR platform for performance management and talent management, a majority of employees (58%) consider that the annual appraisal interview is a moment that is expected and appreciated.
+According to Javelo, the HR platform for performance management and talent management, a majority of employees (58%) consider the annual appraisal interview to be an expected and appreciated moment.
 However, no less than 41% of respondents fear it.
 48% of them even consider this appointment as a stress peak in the year.
-Indeed, this is a time when major stakes for their professional life are at stake (work environment, salary, career development).
-Individual interviews have an impact on team motivation and represent a structuring and reliable tool for your HR policy (evaluation, career management, detection of potential, skills development plan, individual and collective performance monitoring, etc.).
+This is a time when major issues are at stake for their professional lives (work environment, salary, career development).
+Individual interviews have a motivating effect on teams, and are a reliable, structuring tool for your HR policy (assessment, career management, identification of potential, skills development plan, individual and collective performance monitoring, etc.).
 These approaches should be an agile and flexible tool, not a burden for managers.

-Innovation in talent management is therefore key to making the interview process meaningful and developing the perception of efficiency.
+Innovation in talent management is therefore key to giving meaning to the interview process and developing the perception of efficiency.

-We invite you to discover 3 innovative ideas to innovate the management of individual interviews and the performance of your employees.
+We invite you to discover 3 innovative ideas for managing individual interviews and boosting employee performance.

 Idea #1: 360° feedback to innovate the employee evaluation process

-Studies are unanimous: we need recognition and this recognition comes from the feedback we receive from the people around us.
+Studies are unanimous: we need need recognition and a lot of that comes in the form of feedback we receive from the people around us.
 In France, in the professional world, 81% of the respondents say they need to know both what they are doing right and what they are doing wrong.
-55% feel they lack recognition, 61% want more positive feedback and 48% want more corrective feedback (MoreHuman Partners study).
+55% feel they lack recognition, 61% would like to receive more positive feedback and 48% more corrective feedback (MoreHuman Partners study).

-According to a study published in Harvard Business Review, 72% of employees also believe their productivity would improve if their managers provided more regular feedback.
-Finally, less than half of employees say they receive feedback regularly, according to a joint SuccessFactors and Oxford Economics study published in 2020.
+According to a study published in Harvard Business Review, 72% of employees also believe their productivity would improve if their managers providedmore regular feedback.
+Finally, less than half of employees say receive regular feedback, according to a joint study by Suc

 feel they lack recognition